DanieleSassoli/ftpm-module/README.md

 * cb       => The callback function that will be executed at the end of the process.
 Set to false if you want the value to be returned within the msg parameter of the callback function.

-### Possible values for the type variable within the callback function:
+### Possible values for the type variable within the callback function(this values apply only to cssfont and webfont):

 warn	=> There was a slight error in the execution of the method.
 success	=> The method was successfully.
 error	=> There was a serious error in the execution of the method.
 info	=> The method was successful and were returned of information which must be processed.

+in case you use osfont you will receive an error message if something goes wrong, no notification if everything is successful.

 [ftpm]:https://github.com/heldr/ftpm